M1K8/enVeldt/README.md

-### A Small PoC to get Go WASM playing nicely with Vue.js
+### A Small PoC to get Go-WASM playing nicely with Vue.js  as part of a future project

+## This was achieved by "classifying" the supplied polyfill script supplied with go to be imported cleanly by TypeScript